HaikuTeam/animator/README.md

 Every project you create with Haiku Animator is entirely *yours,* to license or sell or publish however you'd like.

-This project's source code is licensed under AGPL.
+This project's source code is licensed AGPL.

 ## Status of this project